jmg-duarte/sm-versions/README.md

 # State Machine Versioning

-This work is ongoing research, please build the paper to check the latest status.
+This work is ongoing research.

+The "paper" (if you can call it that) may contain a dump of thoughts.

+To check the latest status, please build the paper.